flashey35/Car_ShowCase/README.md

-A complete Car Showcase Site
+Car Showcase UI with the help of TypeScript and Next 13